Soap2G/atlasopendata-website-v2/README.md

 2. Register a free account on https://chat.openai.com/
 3. Pray that issues will magically fix themselves

-This section deals with the implementation of content coming from MARKDOWN files.
+This section deals with the implementation of content coming from MARKDOWN files. <br>
-To add content, it is sufficient to add all the new pages in the `./docs` folder, _**making sure to follow these subsequent steps**_:
+To add content, it is sufficient to add all the new pages in the `./docs` folder, possibly gathering the resources in folders without spreading thinks around, and _**making sure to follow these logical steps**_:

 <div align="center">

 ![Alt text](static/img/graph.png)

 </div>
+The operations contained in the square boxes are sumarised below.

 ### Add single page to the website
 1. Update the `./docusaurus.config.js` in correcspondence of the `themeConfig:` group; here you must look for `items: []` block, and add the correspoding section to it, e.g.: